dbtlr/react-static-base/README.md

 ## Special Thanks

-I want to thank The team at Nozzle, especially [Tanner Linsley](https://github.com/tannerlinsley) for creating React Static.
+I want to thank the team at [Nozzle](https://nozzle.io), especially [Tanner Linsley](https://github.com/tannerlinsley) for creating React Static.
 It has absolutely changed how I think about starting new React projects.

 ## License